-Mission Hills Country Club (Mission Hills) is an 18-hole private golf course and country club sitting on 112 acres of land in Mission Hills.
-Opened in 1914, Mission Hills has a 6,500-yard-long golf course, clubhouse, swimming pool, tennis courts, and various maintenance buildings.
-Johnson County (County) valued the property at \$6,944,770 in

-2014 and \$6,484,023 in 2015.
-Mission Hills appealed those tax valuations to the Board of Tax Appeals (BOTA), which held a hearing.
+Hallbrook Country Club (Hallbrook) is an 18-hole private golf course and country club sitting on 181 acres in Johnson County, Kansas (County).
+It has a clubhouse, swimming pool, tennis courts, a pool and tennis building, and various maintenance buildings.
+The County valued the property at \$6,948,160 and \$6,587,217 for the tax years 2014 and 2015.
+Hallbrook appealed to the Board of Tax Appeals (BOTA), which held a hearing.

 At the hearing, the County presented the testimony of appraisers Jerry Tolle and Stephen Hughes.
-Neither had appraised the property.
-Appraiser Thomas Slack, who personally inspected and appraised the property, testified for Mission Hills.
+Neither had appraised the property; they reviewed previous appraisals.
+Appraiser Thomas Slack, who personally inspected and appraised the property, testified for Hallbrook.
 Slack has appraised private and public golf courses in Kansas, Missouri, and Illinois.

 Three methods for real estate valuation are commonly used: the cost approach, the sales comparison approach, and the income capitalization approach.
 The parties agree that the cost approach is not an appropriate valuation method for this type of property.
 The County used the income approach.
 It defended its valuations by analyzing the results of the income approach appraisal and by comparing the property to a daily fee golf course.
-In contrast, Slack used the sales comparison approach and the income approach and estimated that the going concern value of Mission Hills was \$5,500,000.
-He then made two deductions: one for personal property (also called FF&E or fixtures, furniture, and equipment), and one for intangibles.
-After making those deductions, he estimated the value of Mission Hills as \$3,790,000 for both years.
+In contrast, Slack used the sales comparison approach and the income approach and estimated that the going concern value of Hallbrook was \$5,800,000.
+He then made two deductions: one for personal property in the amount of \$930,000 (also called FF&E or fixtures, furniture, and equipment), and one for intangible property in the amount of \$870,000.
+After making those deductions, he estimated the value of Hallbrook as \$4,000,000 for both tax years.

 BOTA certified its summary decision.
-That decision found that the County's valuation methodology was inaccurate and inapplicable and that Slack's appraisal methodology was the best indicator of value in the record.
-BOTA then adjusted Slack's estimates for the personal property deduction and for intangible value.
-It denied Mission Hills' request to lower the appraised value to \$3,790,000, finding that Slack's deductions were not fully supported, but reduced the appraised values to \$5,936,500 for each year.

-Mission Hills filed a request for a full and complete opinion, and BOTA issued one.
-Mission Hills then filed a petition for reconsideration which BOTA denied.
-Mission Hills timely appeals.
+It denied Hallbrook's request to lower the appraised value to \$4,000,000, finding that although Slack's general methodology was proper, his deductions were not fully supported.
+Hallbrook filed a request for a full and complete opinion, which BOTA issued.
+Hallbrook then filed a petition for reconsideration which BOTA denied.
+Hallbrook timely appeals.